AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 This transaction will fail if:

-* The Market has already been finalized.
+* The Market has already been Finalized.
 * The [Initial Report](#initial-report) has not been submitted.
 * The [Dispute Window](#dispute-window) has not ended.
 * The Market is a Forked Market.